tmtsoftware/csw-extjs/README.md

 ExtJS Web UI Setup
 ==================

+*Note: This project is no longer in use.
+See https://github.com/tmtsoftware/csw-play-demo instead.*

 This directory contains an ExtJS workspace.
 The generated extjs/ext directory, which contains the ExtJS JavaScript sources, has not been checked in to Git, since it is quite large.
 So after checking out